 1. The tool set-up makes all the difference:

-  As you can see in the main photo at the top of this page, a basic professional trim painting set-up consists of a roller and brush, a bucket and a screen (grid).
+A basic professional trim painting set-up consists of a roller and brush, a bucket and a screen (grid).
 We don’t use pans/trays for rollers—ever!
 Pans spill and you can step in them—delightful.
-The dolly shown here is just a bonus for moving along the trim without picking up the bucket…the type for mop buckets works great too.
+This roller frame, a.k.a. ‘cage’ can accept most broomsticks, but for now and forever grab the telescoping pole that can snap in and out of this same roller.

 Why a roller?
-As you will see below and in our short video, we get 100% of the needed paint from the bucket to the workpiece with the roller and then just tip it out with a quality brush.
+As you will see below in my short video, we get 100% of the needed paint from the bucket to the workpiece with the roller and then just tip it out with a quality brush.
+This also explains the

 At the very least you will need: sandpaper, drop cloths, a good light, and more.
-A fan, spackle, and of course knee pads: I would never work, even doing house cleaning, without them.
+A fan helps, and keep your spackle handy.
+Of course knee pads: I would never paint trim or even doing house cleaning, without them.
 It’s all on that page.

-  If you buy the ‘dollar-saver’ roller cover and brush, you’ll wish you didn’t: the roller covers will shed lint and the brushes loose bristles.
+If you buy the ‘dollar-store-type’ roller cover and brush, you’ll wish you didn’t: the roller covers will shed lint and the brushes loose bristles.
 Ours never do.

 2. The method: This is at least 3x faster than you go now

 - Before you paint, prep is key: jump to the prep info below for painting wood trim or painting trim in any condition.